 The front lawn is the first thing guests see when approaching your house.
 If you’re lucky to own one you shouldn’t neglect it.
 Show it off to the world by opting for one of these landscaping ideas.

-Nothing beats a simplistically neatly mown lawn as seen in all the suburban neighbourhoods in every movie of the eighties.
+Nothing beats a simplistically neatly mowed lawn as seen in all the suburban neighborhoods in every movie of the eighties.
 You can even mow strips in your lawn to give it an extra neat finish.
 This approach can take a lot of meticulous effort, although you can always hire someone to do it for you.
 As this company College Fund Landscaping shows, there are companies set up specifically to trim people’s lawns.
 This will ensure your lawn is extra tidy.

 Create a flower feature

 Flowers can create a happy and warm entrance to your home.
 You can plant beds, place in pots or even get hanging baskets.
 If your front garden is in the shade plants such as golden marjoram and chamomile work brilliantly, as well as offering a fragrance.
 Avoid dense planting that could obstruct your windows.
 That said if you want to keep the peeping toms away, flowery hedges can be much prettier than a brick wall.

 Invite people into your home by installing a garden path leading from a gate.
 Gravel paths are the easiest option and can be easily made to wind.
 For a touch of magic, why not add a stepping stone path?
 Paths can be lined with plants to make them stand out even more, although you should avoid plants that are likely to need to be cut back.
 You can even set up an arch to walk underneath, although this is probably better for longer front gardens.